Visiting Mont St-Michel, one of France’s Most Unique Destinations

 Getting from Paris to Mont St-Michel

 3.)
-Book an excursion from GetYourGuide.
+Book an excursion from Viator or GetYourGuide.
 It looks expensive but taking into consideration the public transit options, it could actually be cheaper and it certainly is a lot easier.

 I definitely think that a trip to Mont St-Michel is well worth the time and effort.
 It’s a bit more difficult to get to via public transit but there are of course lots of tours from different cities and it is accessible by car.
 Mont St-Michel is such a unique and charming place that despite its popular, it absolutely can’t be missed.